tgrecojs/logseq/pages/Powers of the Prototype.md

 1. Favor Object Composition over Class Inheritence.
 2. Complexity is the root of all evil.
 3. Developers love to talk negatively about JavaScript.
-## The Powers of the Prototype
+- ## The Powers of the Prototype
   JavaScript takes a lot of flack on social media sites.
 The idea of JavaScript being "inferior" to other languages is nothing new.
 While I'm certainly baised, I sincerely do not understand why this is the case.
 I'm sure it's related to it being the most popular language.
-Anyways, in

-After all, it powers interactivity on the internet.
+Anyways, in this article I'm going to explore object composition in JavaScript in an attempt to demonstrate why it is so powerful.